 Independent Study Courses BIOL 1950 and BIOL 1960

 BIOL 1950 (fall) and 1960 (spring) are the undergraduate independent study courses designated for academic credit sponsored by BioMed Faculty.

-BIOL 0960 (fall/spring) is a half credit Independent Study in Science Writing course incorporating a nontechnical science journalism component into the BioMed curriculum.
-A series of four to six specific assignments are recommended, based on topics derived from another biology course taken previously by the student, whose instructor has agreed to serve as a BIOL 0960 sponsor.
-Assignments may include, for example, investigative or analytical reviews, or feature articles on ethical or social impacts of new discoveries.
-The student and instructor schedule meetings to discuss topics and due dates, review rough drafts, and evaluate completed work.
+BIOL 0960 (fall/spring) is a half credit Independent Study in Science Writing course incorporating a nontechnical science journalism component into the Biology curriculum.
+Assignments may include investigative or analytical reviews, or feature articles on ethical or social impacts of new discoveries in the biological sciences.
 BIOL 0960 is not for concentration credit in the biological sciences programs.